 If you are executing the unsworn declaration within the United States, its territories, possessions, or commonwealths, it must read as follows: "I declare (or certify, verify, or state) under penalty of perjury that the foregoing is true and correct.
 Executed on (date).
 (Signature)."

 If you are executing the unsworn declaration outside the United States, it must read as follows: "I declare (or certify, verify, or state) under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
 Executed on (date).
 (Signature)."

 Privacy Act Requests CANNOT be submitted electronically; please use the below mailing address:

-Department of Defense Education Activity Attn: Privacy/FOIA Officer 4800 Mark Center Drive Alexandria, Virginia 22350
+Department of Defense Education Activity Attn: Executive Services Division, Privacy Office 4800 Mark Center Drive Alexandria, Virginia 22350

 The Paperwork Reduction Act of 1995 requires Federal agencies to obtain approval from OMB each time they propose to collect or sponsor, even under a contract or other agreement, the collection of identical information from more than nine respondents.
 In addition, activities related to development or testing of data collection plans are also subject to OMB review and approval if identical information is sought from more than nine respondents in either a formal or informal manner.

 NOTE: OMB interprets the use of Internet surveys as surveys requiring approval if these fall into the above guidelines.
 However, see below under Surveys NOT Requiring a Clearance for additional information.